truemped/truemped.github.io/content/posts/mgmt/buy-vs-build/index.md

 What is sometimes overlooked is that a Wardley map is always a visualization of a specific point in time.
 Evolution is visible on the horizontal axis.
 But evolution, well, it evolves.
-What is a custom built solution today, can become a product in a year.
+What is a custom-built solution today, can become a product in a year.

 If we now have built the system too integrated, replacing it later becomes complex.
 And I don't mean microservices.